sherpal8/React-Redux-App/README-api.md

 Here, a deeper understanding was obtained to understand how does Babel work and its uses in compiling modern JS so that it is compatible with the variety of Web Browsers in the world today.
 Also, the importance of Babel to compile JSX into JS.
 Also, a visit to the Babel website showed just how useful Babel is as it allowed a much more simplified use of JSX for app development, where Babel compiles JSX to a very complex JS code that is browser readable.

-Also, the configuration of Babel was visited and this done in package.json
+Also, the configuration of Babel was visited and this done in package.json.

+ESLint configured in package.json and web.config.dev.js, so that webpack server will throw error when there is syntactic error.
+Also, ESLint extension installed in VSCODE to get in-code/ in-line warnings/errors when there is syntactic errors.